rmit-ir/GRAG-LiveRAG/README.md

 uv run -p 3.12 scripts/your_script.py
 ```

-Or notebooks, just open them in VS Code and run them using the python environment from `.venv`.
+For notebooks, just open them in VS Code and run them using the python environment from `.venv`.

 ### Available Scripts and Notebooks